 If yoga and meditation are paths to fully discover the central kernel of who and what we are, then the second task of core work during a yogi’s growth aims to strengthen this sense of self.
 This is the adult task that nobody can escape.
 And if the asana is truly a container and process for muscular core work, it’s also a container and process for self-work.

 My yoga teachers speak of core work as the effort required in strengthening the body’s muscles around the diaphragm.
-Specifically, core work in yoga aims to increase the strength of the abdominal muscles (internal and external obliques), the psoas, and spinal extensors – but working the core in yoga is much more than targeting the diaphragm or strengthening muscles.
+Specifically, core work in yoga aims to increase the strength mechanical bull for sale of the abdominal muscles (internal and external obliques), the psoas, and spinal extensors – but working the core in yoga is much more than targeting the diaphragm or strengthening muscles.